 As learners we want our pupils to be resourceful, reflective, resilient and risk takers, these learning behaviours are key and are reinforced and celebrated in class daily.
 Our Growth Mindsets approach to learning underpins all that we do at Norton CEVC Primary School and enables ALL of our pupils to become increasingly effective and successful learners.

-Mr Peter Mabbitt is the Special Educational Needs Co-ordinator (SENCO), with Mrs Lisa Sparkes, Headteacher and trained SENCO providing support.
+Miss Rebecca Miles is the Special Educational Needs Co-ordinator (SENCO), with Mrs Lisa Sparkes, Headteacher and trained SENCO providing support.
 If you wish to contact him then please contact the office on 01359 230520 or email firstname.lastname@example.org

 To find out what we do at Norton CEVC Primary School to support children with SEND: